 As a prominent figure in North Carolina’s Triad region, Lambert has been named one of the “most influential leaders” for five consecutive years by the Triad Business Journal.
 In 2011 he was named the #1 large workplace leader in a survey by the Greensboro News & Record.
 He has also received the Thomas Z. Osborne Distinguished Citizen Award, the highest honor bestowed by the Greensboro, N.C., Chamber of Commerce, and was named a “Father of the Year” by the American Diabetes Association Greater Greensboro Area Father’s Day Council.

 Lambert has a bachelor’s degree from State University of New York at Geneseo, a master’s degree from the University of Vermont, and a Ph.D. from Syracuse University.
 Prior to coming to Elon, he was provost and vice chancellor for academic affairs at the University of Wisconsin–La Crosse.

-Lambert and his wife Laurie have two daughters, Callie Lambert Brown, M.D., and Mollie Lambert, a 2011 graduate of Elon’s master of arts program in interactive media, and a grandson, Caleb Ellis Brown.
+Lambert and his wife, Laurie, have two daughters, Callie Lambert Brown, M.D., and Mollie Lambert, a 2011 graduate of Elon’s master of arts program in interactive media; and two grandchildren, Caleb Ellis Brown and Anna Louise Brown.